What Is Guerrilla Marketing? 4 Types and Examples to Delight Consumers

 Gain insights: Based on people’s reactions, you can better understand how they feel about the brand.

-Risk of failure: The brand gets placed on public display, which can backfire if a poorly executed campaign flops.
+Risk of failure: The brand is put on public display, which can backfire if a poorly executed campaign fails.
 You could lose money or profits if unforeseen circumstances arise, such as bad weather or political tensions.

 Can be embarrassing or scary: Some forms of guerrilla marketing employ ambushing, filming, or scare tactics that might embarrass, annoy, or frighten people.